 The clubhouse is where the bathrooms/showers, coin op laundry, office, small camp store, pool and hot tub, and recreation deck are located.
 The trash dumpsters are located on the backside of the clubhouse near the propane filling station.

-Galveston Island RV Resort offers pristine amenities and beautiful natural surroundings.
+Galveston Island KOA Holiday offers pristine amenities and beautiful natural surroundings.
 Coupled with the beach atmosphere and historic Texas beach resort destination, we’ll make this our regular beach destination.

 - Easy Beach Access